raspberry-pi-wifi

 Configuring WiFi through the command console is terribly useful and frequent, as in many cases we don’t want to use the graphical interface at all.

-It is even possible to pre-configure WiFi when installing the operating system, and leave it ready to be accessed via SSH or VPN, without ever having connected a keyboard or monitor.
-We will see this in a post, later on.
+It is even possible to preconfigure WiFi when installing the operating system, and leave it ready so we can access it through SSH without ever connecting a keyboard or monitor.

 Configure the WiFi network

-Once we know the network and password we want to connect to, we must edit the file /etc/wpa_supplicant/wpa_supplicant.conf
+On older installations, once we know the network and password we want to connect to, we can edit the file /etc/wpa_supplicant/wpa_supplicant.conf.

 To do this, we use the command: